John-09/fabric-samples/full-stack-asset-transfer-guide/docs/SmartContractDev/03-Test-And-Debug-Reference.md

 ### What is Chaincode as Service?

 The chaincode-as-a-service feature is a very useful and practical way to run 'Smart Contracts.
-Traditionally the Fabric Peer has taken on the role of orchestrating the complete lifecycle of the chaincode.
+Traditionally the Fabric Peer has taken on the role of orchestrating the complete lifecycle of the cconnection.jsonhaincode.
 It required access to the Docker Daemon to create images, and start containers.
 Java, Node.js and Go chaincode frameworks were explicitly known to the peer including how they should be built and started.

 As a result, this makes it very hard to deploy into Kubernetes (K8S) style environments or to run in any form of debug mode.
 Additionally, the code is being rebuilt by